spilin/mincer/README.md

 <a name="search"/>
 ### Search

-Mincer borrowed alot of search logic from [PgSearch](https://github.com/Casecommons/pg_search).
-Currently search only works with postgres
+Mincer borrowed allot of search logic from [PgSearch](https://github.com/Casecommons/pg_search).
+Currently search only works with postgres.

 Example of usage: